Article Contents:

 Before picking up a drill, you need to understand the system.Installing Handrails and Balusters— is work with four different elements, each bearing its own load and having its own installation logic.

-Support posts are installed at the beginning of a flight, at the end, at all turns, and on landings.
-These are the most massive elements: the cross-section of a standard post ranges from 80×80 to 120×120 mm.
-They are the ones that take the main loads: horizontal from the handrail and vertical from the system's own weight.
+Support posts are installed at the start of a flight, at the end, at all turns, and on landings.
+These are the most massive elements: a standard post cross-section ranges from 80×80 to 120×120 mm.
+They bear the main loads: horizontal from the handrail and vertical from the system's own weight.

 The post is the foundation of the entire railing.
-If it's installed crookedly or unreliably, no subsequent stage will fix it.Wooden Stair Postsfrom STAVROS are produced in several profiles—with a square cross-section, with shaped milled faces, with a lower skirt-foot.
+If it's installed crookedly or unreliably, no subsequent stage will fix it.Wooden Stair Postsfrom STAVROS come in several profiles—with square cross-sections, with shaped milled faces, with a lower skirt-foot.
 The top of the post is crowned with awooden finial—spherical, pyramidal, or shaped: the final point of the entire vertical composition.

 Our factory also produces: